Hawke's Bay's diverse coastline is home to wide variety of creatures and you can find out about our research and annual monitoring of coastal ecology.

-HBRC’s Reef Ecology Programme has been running since 2008.
+The Regional Council’s Reef Ecology Programme has been running since 2008.
 Several reefs around Hawke’s Bay are used as long term indicators for this project – Kairakau - Central Hawke’s Bay; Hardinge Road - Napier; and Te Mahia - Mahia Peninsula.

 Issues: Human access - motor vehicles, trampling by people or stock animals, increased population, and housing at beach areas developments.

 Land and water - Erosion of cliffs and steep hillsides, or flooding of nearby rivers can fill these areas with sediment and kill young species, destroy habitats and food change.
 The example is the flood damage to the south coast due to the storm of April 2011, Good land management and soil conservation practices by landowners have benefits for coastal areas far beyond the farm gate.

 Sandy beaches are where we like to relax, swim and surf, but they are also a valuable and undervalued part of our coastal ecosystem.

 These beaches are an extensive part of the Hawke’s Bay coastline (48%).
 As well as protecting nearby land (also see Dunes) our beaches support a vast range of animal and plant life by cycling nutrients, filtering large volumes of seawater and provide crucial nesting and foraging habitats.